-Jesus Cerquides Universitat de Barcelona, Barcelona, Spain. cerquide@maia.ub.es in [1] the so-called mixed multi-unit combinatorial auctions (MMUCAs), a generalisation of the standard model of CAs.
-Rather than negotiating over goods, in MMUCAs the auctioneer and the bidders can negotiate over transformations, each one characterized by a set of input goods and a set of output goods.
+The first attempt to deal with the SCF problem by means of Combinatorial Auctions (CA) was done by Walsh et al. in [8].
+In order to automate SCF, they introduce the notion of task dependency network (TDN) as a way of capturing complementarities among production processes.
+Although very significant, this work does not allow bidders to express their preferences over bundles of production processes; it does not define a bidding language; and the structure of the supply chain has to fulfil strict criteria (e.g. acyclicity, processes can only produce one output good, etc).
+In order to overcome these drawbacks, Cerquides et al. introduce in [1] the so-called mixed multi-unit combinatorial auctions (MMU-CAs), a generalisation of the standard model of CAs.
+Rather than negotiating over goods, in MMUCAs the auctioneer and the bidders can negotiate over trans-formations, each one characterized by a set of input goods and a set of output goods.
 A bidder offering a transformation is willing to produce its output goods after having received its input goods along with the payment specified in the bid.
 While in standard combinatorial auctions, a solution to the winner determination problem (WDP) is a set of atomic bids to accept, in MMUCAs, the order in which the auctioneer "uses" the accepted transformations matters.
 Thus, a solution to the WDP is a sequence of transformations.
 For instance, if bidder Joe offers to make dough if provided with butter and eggs, and bidder Lou offers to bake a cake if provided with enough dough, the auctioneer can accept both bids whenever he uses Joe's transformation before Lou's to obtain cakes.